project-alice-assistant/docs/docs/setup/troubleshooting.md

 `Starting Alice Core`

-And you should hear her welcoming you and asking for the first user creation.
+And you should hear her welcoming you.

-#### The logs says she is asking for a new user, but I don't hear anthing
+#### The logs say she is asking for a new user, but I don't hear anthing
 Common audio problem?
 Stop Alice with CTRL+c and let's see if your audio device is installed using

 ```shell script